 The College Honors Program was founded in 1962 by Professors Edward Callahan (English) and Frank Petrella (Economics).
 In keeping with the multidisciplinary spirit of the Program, the directorship has rotated every three to six years among faculty members from the humanities, mathematics and natural sciences, and social sciences: Professors Nancy Andrews (Classics), Ross Beales (History), Patricia Bizzell (English), Noel Cary (History), David Damiano (Mathematics), Mauri Ditzler (Chemistry), William A Green (History), James Kee (English), Suzanne Kirschner (Psychology), Richard Matlak (English), Theresa McBride (History), Richard Rodino (English), Mathew Schmalz (Religious Studies), Victoria Swigert (Sociology), Frank Vellaccio (Chemistry), and Helen Whall (English).

 Students enter the Honors Program as second-semester sophomores, after a rigorous selection process.
 A common course for sophomores consisting of plenary and seminar sessions is taught by College faculty.
 Students take a second seminar in their junior year, although students who study abroad as juniors can complete this second seminar requirement upon returning.
-In the senior year, all honors students register for thesis credit equivalent to one course each semester.
+In the senior year, all honors students register for two semesters of thesis research equivalent to one course each semester.
 The senior thesis is an advanced independent project, which can be either in or out of a student's major and which, in its ambition and scope, represents the finest work of some of the best students of the College.
 The senior year culminates with the honors class presenting its research publicly to the College community at the Academic Conference.

 In addition to the seminars, all students on campus participate in the Honors Colloquia, a series of interdisciplinary discussions and advanced academic practicums organized by the Honors Director.